MatiasNAmendola/slimpower-slim/README.md

 ### Example method

-all your requests will be returning a JSON output. the usage will be `$app->render( (int)$HTTP_CODE, (array)$DATA);`
+All your requests will be returning a JSON output. the usage will be `$app->render( (int)$HTTP_CODE, (array)$DATA);`

 #### Example code